darrynten/sage-one-php/README.md

 There is *also* an example test (ExampleModelTest.php) and an example mock folder to help you get going quickly.

+A lot of the heavy testing is handled by the BaseModelTest class, and you can look into the Example test for insight into the convention.
+It makes testing and getting good defensive coverage quite trivial for most things.

 # NB initial delivery consists of only these models: